Destination Kohler: Properties

+Failed proposals

 In September 2011, the Kohler Company announced plans to building a luxury "tented forest" that would have included 15 permanent, canvas-covered structures on 247 acres of company property just north of Kohler-Andrae State Park.
 Most of the structures would house guests, but there would also be a spa tent and a guest-only restaurant and bar.
 In January 2012, Sheboygan County officials voted to grant a conditional use permit for the development but has since scrapped those plans.

-Events

-Destination Kohler organizes a number of annual events including; Kohler Festival of Beer, Kohler Food & Wine Experience, In Celebration of Chocolate and Kohler Winterfest.

-Kohler Landscape

-Kohler Landscape is part of Destination Kohler and is responsible for landscaping in the Village of Kohler and the Kohler Company properties.